karthik-muth/https-karthik-muth.github.io-/about.md

 When I’m not working, I enjoy being in nature, hiking in the mountains or by the sea doing activities like 🧗 ⛷ ⛺️ 🛶 🏊.
 <br><br><br>

+#### I'm creating a media platform
+I'm creating a platform with a focus on creating equitable, inclusive and visual journalism in Sweden.
+Are you interested in the idea and want to know more?
+Are you a content creator/journalist who wants to publish on a platform like [Substack](substack.com)?
+Get in touch.
+<br><br><br>

 #### I'm looking for freelance opportunities
 Do you want to turn your data/information/report into a visual story?
 Are you a content creator that is looking for a collaborator?
 My skills include: